sambarnes/alchemy/DEVELOPMENT.md

     - `Dict[str, float]` - winning asset prices for the block
     - `List[OPR]` - the top 50 records sorted by grade
     - `List[OPR]` - the top 50 records sorted by difficulty

+For an example, see the `StockGrader` implementation [here](https://github.com/sambarnes/alchemy/blob/master/alchemy/grading/graders/stock.py).